richardm/richardm.github.io/docs/psychology.md

 **Doubt-Avoidance Tendency**

-> “It’s counterproductive for a prey animal that is threatened by a predator to take a long time in deciding what to do.” - Munger
+> “It’s counterproductive for a prey animal that is threatened by a predator to take a long time in deciding what to do.” - Charlie Munger

 This doubt avoidance tendency is why so many entrepreneurs start companies even though they know the odds of failing are so high.
 In aggregate, this benefits society but at a high personal cost to many entrepreneurs.